Multithreading Programming With Pthread

 }

-Compiled in Ubuntu 20 using gcc tp.c -o tp -lpthread, the run results are described as follows:
+Compile in ubuntu 20 with gcc tp.c -o tp -lpthread, the running results are described as follows:

 1